 After I had created and sold nearly 500 of these little paintings, I began to think of other ways to use the finished works of art.
 The result was a collection of other art gifts such as prints, magnets, bookmarks, greeting cards, tiles and wearable art jewelry all of which can be purchased on My New Art Website.

 Although I now paint in a larger format and illustrate children's books, I still occasionally create ACEOs.
-For example, here is my most recent ACEO.
+For example, here is one of my most recent ACEO (now as a print since the original has sold).
 The creative process of painting ACEOs "Miniature Masterpiece", is still such a joy.